 “I guess so, Butterfly… I guess so.”
 I squeeze her hard and kiss her hair.
 “We’re bumping heads pretty hard today.
 Could we be making up for the weekend?”
 She pulls back to look up at me.

 “What do you mean?” she asks bemused.

-“I adore you, Butterfly, be we haven’t had one drama-free weekend since we have been together.”
+“I adore you, Butterfly, but we haven’t had one drama-free weekend since we’ve been together.”
 She twists her lips at me.

 “That was the week of the dinner party,” she said, “of the Bethany incident and the meeting at your parents’ house…”

 “Oh, good God, how could I forget that?
 That was an absolute nightmare.”
 I shake my head.
 “The next weekend, I end up in the hospital for being an idiot…”

 “… And the next weekend, I end up in the hospital because I was kidnapped by an idiot.”
 We both get quiet for a moment and I shudder at the thought.
 If any one thing had have gone differently that weekend, I could have lost my woman… any one thing.

 “The next weekend, I had to grovel to Gail and Jason for being an idiot again…”

 “… And then that disastrous playtime session,” she says finishing my thought.